Ferrari SF15-T

-The Ferrari SF15-T is a Formula One racing car which Ferrari used to compete in the 2015 Formula One season.
-The chassis was designed by James Allison, Simone Resta and Dirk de Beer with Mattia Binotto leading the powertrain design.
+The Ferrari SF15-T is a Formula One racing car that Ferrari used to compete in the 2015 Formula One season.
+The chassis was designed by James Allison, Simone Resta and Dirk de Beer, with Mattia Binotto leading the powertrain design.
 It was driven by Sebastian Vettel and Kimi Räikkönen.
 The SF15-T was launched on 30 January 2015.

+Background

+Naming

-Carrying over his tradition from Red Bull and Toro Rosso, Vettel named his SF15-T "Eva" for the 2015 season.
+The car was named SF15-T by adding the letter "S" before the "F", forming Scuderia Ferrari's initials and retaining the year of competition as well the letter "T" for turbocharged.
+Carrying over his tradition from Red Bull and Toro Rosso, Vettel named his SF15-T "Eva".